Trading Indicators

 The Better Momentum indicator works on all markets and in all timeframes.
 Below are 3 example charts of the Better Momentum indicator on stocks, forex and futures.
 Shown are daily charts of AAPL, Euro futures and Crude Oil futures.

-Use forex futures not cash forex
+Use forex futures, not cash forex

 Cash forex symbols do not have detailed volume data.
-The best you can do is use tick count as a proxy for total volume – and this is not close to volume traded at the bid/ask.
+The best you can do is use tick count as a proxy for total volume – and this is not close to the volume traded at the bid/ask.
 However, forex futures contracts traded on the CME do have detailed volume data – although they represent less than 20% of the total forex volume traded.

 More info in this article: Do the ‘Better’ Indicators Work on Forex?
 Yes